 Be prepared for new technology, both in terms of what you’ll use to engage with your students … and what will keep your students from engaging with you.

 What kind of technology are we talking about?
-Everything from white noise to help students concentrate to digital worksheets and video tutorials.
+Everything from white noise to help students concentrate on digital worksheets and video tutorials.
 Be prepared to answer interview questions about the current use of technology in the classroom, your classroom management style, and other typical teacher interview questions.

 And, of course, you should be prepared to set some ground rules about phone and tablet use in the classroom.

 Look at Your Own Social Media